-C. Beauty care instructors and beauticians in terminal beauty salons have a high turnover rate various regional terminal beauty salon owners and beauticians in order to promote the Company's products.
+C. Beauty care instructors and beauticians in terminal beauty salons have a high turnover rate

+Beautician instructors are the key for the Company to retain its customers.
+In addition to constantly learning new knowledge, technology, product efficiency skilled care techniques, and equipment use; they must also have the necessary sales skills to visit the various regional terminal beauty salon owners and beauticians in order to promote the Company's products.
 Therefore, they even represent the Company's image and spirit in a sense.
 The beauticians of the terminal beauty salons are the first-line personnel facing the consumers to recommend products and care services.
 However, because both positions are considered long work hour and labor-intensive jobs, the employee turnover rate is relatively high.